-The Moncton school population continued to increase and even with the addition of Mary’s Home for schooling on a temporary basis and Wesley Street School was a wooden structure it was determined there was a need for two new schools.
-A new school was built on St. Bernard’s Institute, later called St. Bernard’s School or Queen Street School as it was built closed to Queen Street with the main entrance on Queen Street.
-The building housed seven classrooms, combination gymnasium/auditorium on the second floor and swimming pool and bowling alley on the first level.
+As the Moncton school population continued to grow, it became evident that two new schools were needed, even with Mary’s Home temporarily serving as a school and Wesley Street School being a wooden structure.
+St. Bernard’s Institute, later called St. Bernard’s School or Queen Street School, was built on St. Bernard’s Church property after demolishing the wooden structure.
+With its main entrance on Queen Street, the building housed seven classrooms, a combination gymnasium/auditorium on the second floor, and a swimming pool and bowling alley on the first level.
 The school opened in 1923 and was phased out in 1973.
-During the same period of time Father Henry Cormier built a large school at the corner of Victoria and Church Streets called Sacred Heart Academy.
-It also contained classrooms, gymnasium/auditorium and bowling alley.
-It opened the same year.
+During the same period, Father Henry Cormier built a large school at the corner of Victoria and Church Streets called Sacred Heart Academy.
+It also contained classrooms, a gymnasium/auditorium, and a bowling alley.
 Both schools have since been demolished.

 In 1923, Rome granted permission for French-speaking sisters to leave the Sisters of Charity and establish the Sisters of Charity of the Sacred Heart, with the motherhouse in Memramcook.
 Fifty-three sisters joined the new group, while some remained at Mary’s Home.
 The separation occurred on February 17, 1924.